 The Single Survey

 A Single Survey is undertaken by a RICS surveyor and will assess and summarise the condition of all the main aspects of a property to allow potential buyers to make an informed decision on whether to proceed with a house purchase.
-It will notify buyers of areas of the property that are in good condition as well as those that require urgent and future repairs.
+It will notify buyers of areas of the property that are in good condition as well as those that require urgent repairs, or that may require work in the future.

-The Single Survey can also include a Mortgage Valuation of the property.
+The Single Survey also includes an accessibility audit for people with additional needs, and can also include a Mortgage Valuation of the property.
 If this is required it should be discussed with your surveyor.

 The Energy Report